parischap/effect-libs/packages/pretty-print/README.md

 # pretty-print

 An [Effect](https://effect.website/docs/introduction) library to pretty-print any value.
-Can be used similarly to JSON.stringify but with plenty of extra options: treeifying, coloring, sorting, choosing what to display and how to display it...
+Similar to util.inspect but with plenty of extra options: treeifying, coloring, sorting, choosing what to display and how to display it...

 Non-recursive, tested and documented, 100% Typescript, 100% functional, 100% parametrizable.

 Can also be used by non-effect users.